 Include travelling to work, school and shopping.
 If you run a car, include road tax, insurance, repairs MOT and servicing, as well as petrol.
 If you take the bus, include all of the family’s journeys.

 School meals/meals at work

 Include any money you give to children to pay for school meals and any money you or your partner spend on meals and snacks at work.
 You may be surprised at how much your weekly or monthly total spend is.
 It’s always worth considering making pack lunches as a cheaper alternative.
-Your children are entitled to free school meals if you receive Income Support, Income based Jobseekers Allowance, Pension Guarantee Credit, or if your income is below £16,190 and you receive Child Tax Credit, but not Working Tax Credit.
+Your children are entitled to free school meals if you receive Income Support, Income based Jobseekers Allowance, Pension Guarantee Credit, Universal Credit (if household income is less than £7,400 a year after tax and not including any benefits) or if your income is below £16,190 and you receive Child Tax Credit, but not Working Tax Credit.

 All children in reception, year 1 and 2 will receive free school meals.